Stanford-Online/js-input-samples/ordering/README.md

 If you have multiple ordering problems in your course, you need to have different Ordering\_Element files for each one.
 You will need to number or name them differently, and update the link in the HTML page.

-Never put two ordering problems on the same page.
-The universe will explode.
-Or maybe they just won't work.
-Probably the second one.
-No guarantees.

 #### Files: ####

 Inside you will find many pieces used to create this problem: